 Are vitamin D drops necessary for babies?
 The American Academy of Pediatrics recommends that all babies receive routine vitamin D supplementation (400 IU per day) due to decreased sunlight exposure and an increase in rickets.

 Do multivitamins interact with any other drugs?
 In general, multivitamins provide the nutrients that are common to a well-rounded diet in the first place, so they don’t have any strange or unpleasant health ramifications the same way that some niche dietary supplements do.
 That said, some vitamins can lessen or increase the effect of other drugs.
-Multivitamins which contain vitamin E, for example, may act as a very, very moderate blood thinner, which would be dangerous if you’re already taking other drugs which thin your blood or decrease your blood pressure.
+Multivitamins that contain vitamin E, for example, may act as a very, very moderate blood thinner, which would be dangerous if you’re already taking other drugs that thin your blood or decrease your blood pressure.
 As such, though children’s multivitamins are more or less safe in terms of drug interactions, it’s worthwhile to ask your child’s pediatrician if they’re already taking another drug regularly or for a specific health condition before you begin giving them multivitamin supplements.

 What is the best time of day to take multivitamins?
-There isn’t a best time of day to take multivitamins as they’re not prescription medications which require stricter rules.
+There isn’t the best time of day to take multivitamins as they’re not prescription medications that require stricter rules.
 However, the fat-soluble vitamins in such supplements will respond better if taken with a meal, as your body won’t absorb them as well on an empty stomach.
 Multivitamins are commonly taken in the morning with breakfast, and taking one with your evening or lunch meal would work equally well.

 Can adults take multivitamins intended for kids as well?
 Adults can, for the most part, take multivitamins which are intended for children, and do so without any unforeseen health complications.
 Adult multivitamins, however, may prove more effective due to different dosages and vitamin content.

 Is there a difference between kid’s multivitamins and those intended for adults?
 The biggest difference between the two varieties is simply dosing, as children and adults need different levels of the same types of vitamins for a well-rounded diet.
 Otherwise, the types of vitamins included and the health benefits conferred are generally the same.
-The only exception is in situations where an adult metabolism differs from that of a child, such as in terms of vitamin D absorption and the building of healthy bones (38).
+The only exception is in situations where an adult’s metabolism differs from that of a child, such as in terms of vitamin D absorption and the building of healthy bones (38).

-What are the best vitamins for children’s immune system?
+What are the best vitamins for children’s immune systems?
 The best vitamins for a child’s immune system are vitamin C, vitamin E, and vitamin B6.
 Vitamin B6 is vital to supporting biochemical reactions in the immune system.
 Vitamin C bolsters the immune system.
 Vitamin E is a powerful antioxidant that helps the body fight off infection.

-What should I look for in a kids multivitamin?
+What should I look for in a kid’s multivitamin?
 It’s important to look for a wide range of vitamins and nutrients in multivitamins for children.
 They should include vitamin A, vitamin C, and vitamin D. They may also have added iron (see above) and other vitamins and minerals, such as thiamine, riboflavin, niacin, pyridoxine, vitamin B12, and vitamin E.

 Are multivitamins safe for children with autism?
-While multivitamin use is generally considered a good practice for most children, the use of a general multivitamin in children with autism is not widely recommended.
+While multivitamin use is generally considered good practice for most children, the use of a general multivitamin in children with autism is not widely recommended.
 According to various sources, the use of a multivitamin in patients with autism spectrum disorder may result in multiple vitamin deficiencies.
 If your child has an autism spectrum disorder, it is highly recommended that you contact a trained and trusted physician to address the specific needs of the patient involved.

 Can children with cancer take multivitamins designed for children?
 Yes, children suffering from cancer are highly encouraged to take multivitamins.
 Depending on the specific vitamin and nutrient history of the individual patient, the use of a multivitamin can often be highly beneficial for cancer patients.
 Cancer and subsequent chemotherapy treatments can often result in severe vitamin deficiencies.
 The use of a multivitamin can help minimize deficiencies and make treatments slightly more tolerable.
-Use of multivitamins in cancer patients should be directed and guided by a licensed oncologist to ensure the specific needs of the patient are being sufficiently met.
+The use of multivitamins in cancer patients should be directed and guided by a licensed oncologist to ensure the specific needs of the patient are being sufficiently met.

 Is there a specific age when a child should take a multivitamin?
 The proper age for multivitamin consumption will vary greatly from child to child.
 As most healthy children can obtain their vitamin and nutrient needs through a healthy diet, taking a multivitamin is not necessarily a requirement.
 If you choose to give your child a multivitamin, it is recommended that you choose one specifically designed and formulated for the appropriate age group.
 This will help to ensure the recommended dosage will not be exceeded

 Can multivitamins for children be beneficial for a cold or flu?
 While multivitamins do not equate to a magical cure for a cold or flu, they do contain vitamins designed to enhance the immune system.
 The presence of vitamins such as A, C, or D may result in a boost to the immune system which may help with recovery.
-In general, however, the use of vitamins for a cold should involve immune support specific formulations for children exclusively
+In general, however, the use of vitamins for cold should involve immune support specific formulations for children exclusively

 Can multivitamins for children cause vomiting?
 Yes, multivitamin use could induce vomiting in some children.
 In most cases, this reaction is due to individual ingredients within the multivitamin rather than the vitamin and nutrient content.
 If your child begins vomiting after consuming a multivitamin, it is highly recommended that the use of the specific multivitamin be discontinued and a physician be consulted.